triceam/PGMoga/README.md

 This directory contains the following:

-+ samples folder contains sample implementations
++ *samples* folder contains sample implementations
-++ PGMogaDemo folder contains a sample project that simply writes values out to the html interface ++ PGMogaDemoGame contains a simple game demo that can be controlled using the Moga gamepad
+> + *PGMogaDemo* folder contains a sample project that simply writes values out to the html interface
+> + *PGMogaDemoGame* contains a simple game demo that can be controlled using the Moga gamepad
 + src folder contains source code for the plugin
-++ java folder contains native plugin java (native) interface ++ js folder contains native plugin JavaScript interface
+> + *java* folder contains native plugin java (native) interface
+> + *js* folder contains native plugin JavaScript interface

 You can read more about this sample and see a video of it in action at: http://www.tricedesigns.com/?p=3298